The South Colonie Central School District offers a Universal Pre-Kindergarten (UPK) program at Saddlewood and Roessleville elementary schools.

 - IF APPLICABLE – Affidavit if they do not own or lease their own residency

-Commonly Asked questions about the UPK Program
+Commonly Asked Questions about the UPK Program

 What is the Universal Pre-K Program?

-The New York State Universal Pre-Kindergarten Program (UPK) is a state and district-funded program that provides educationally-based, high-quality pre-kindergarten to 4-year-old children.
+The New York State Universal Pre-Kindergarten Program (UPK) is a state and district-funded program that provides educationally-based, high-quality pre-kindergarten to four-year-old children.
 The program is free to all eligible children.
-UPK provides developmentally appropriate activities to help 4-year-olds prepare for Kindergarten.
+UPK provides developmentally appropriate activities to help four-year-olds prepare for Kindergarten.
 As our state’s school standards and expectations become more rigorous, making sure young children enter school with basic skills in place is critical for success.
 All UPK classes are taught by New York State certified teachers.

 What activities are involved in the UPK Program?